Materials Used For Dental Implants

 Comparison: Acrylic implants are more affordable and versatile, often used temporarily, while porcelain implants are preferred for their durability and natural appearance, making them suitable for long-term solutions.

-Dental implants come in various types, such as endosteal, subperiosteal, and zygomatic implants, each designed for specific jawbone conditions.
-These implants can be made from materials like titanium or ceramic, offering durability and biocompatibility.
-It’s crucial to consult with an experienced dental implant dentist to determine the most suitable implant type and material for your individual oral health needs.
+Dental implants can be made from materials like titanium or ceramic, offering durability and biocompatibility.
+To ensure the right materials are used, it’s important to consult with an experienced dental implant dentist to determine the most suitable implant type and material for your individual oral health needs.

 To book a free implant consultation at Sensational Smiles Dental, call our practice on (02) 8544 8607.
 We are located in Kirrawee, Sutherland Shire.